Welcome to Crocus Medical Practice

-Crocus Medical Practice operates from two sites about 4 miles apart: -
+We operate from two sites about 4 miles apart:

-The Old Rectory, 18 Castle Street, Saffron Walden, CB10 1BP and
+- The Old Rectory, 18 Castle Street, Saffron Walden, CB10 1BP

 We are confident that our website will provide clear and concise help to give to our patients.
 The website is designed to make it easy to gain instant access to information.
 Please explore this website to learn more about the practice and how we operate.
 It also includes links to enable you to communicate with the practice electronically.
-In particular we draw your attention to our tab 'About the practice' which can be accessed from the menu on the right hand side.
-You will also find a wealth of health-related information.
+In particular we draw your attention to our tab 'About the practice'.

 The doctors and staff take great pride in the quality of the medical services we provide and strive to offer the highest standard of comprehensive, patient-centred and personalised healthcare in a warm and friendly setting.